bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 37°
-- broken clouds
+- clear sky
 - 77% humidity
-- 4 mph wind
+- 9 mph wind

-0.5 inches of rain and 0.5 inches of snow in the past 24 hours
+0.5 inches of rain and 0.2 inches of snow in the past 24 hours

 ## Temperature Comparison